stouffer/EvoGeoModules/manuscript/manuscript.md

 The second, *regional* interaction data accounts for different species composition across sites, specifically by testing whether sampling from the regional species pool affects co-phylogenetic matching.
-Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
+Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (*i.e.*, the local species and their continental interactions; properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
 Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not, but whether they *can* interact at all.
 This *regional* network is a baseline estimate derived from interactions within the species pool, and measures the effect of species sampling on co-phylogenetic matching.

 The third, *local* interaction data also accounts for variation in the interactions between observed species, in addition to encompassing the